PriscillaSam/Products-Grid/README.md

 This is an ecommerce site, where you can buy all sorts of ascii faces like `(ノ・∀・)ノ` and `¯_(ツ)_/¯`, in a wide variety of font sizes.
 The homepage should display a list of products for people to browse.

-Please read the instructions and FAQ below before beginning.

 Features
 ----